Tuesday, May 24, 2016

 As Indians have a tendency to copy English culture it was hard to resist too long the English names for Indian children.
 One can find names like - Rose, Tulip, Shiny, Sherlyn, etc.

-One of the latest idea in naming a child is that both parents give half of their names to make a new word for naming.
-Obviously such new word has mostly no meaning.
-For example a couple in my neighbor has names, Namrata and Harish.
+One of the latest ideas in naming a child is that both parents give half of their names to make a new word for naming.
+Obviously, such a new word has mostly no meaning.
+For example, a couple in my neighborhood has names, Namrata and Harish.
 They did this => Nam[rata + Har]ish = Namish.
 Since this name sounds like a male name while their baby was a girl so they named her "Namisha".
 I do not know whether it means something or not but a name does not require to have a meaning.

 Thoughts Unlimited